chr26195/chr26195.github.io/index.md

 ## Misc

-In my free time I enjoy hiking, traveling, swimming, and photography.
+In my free time I enjoy hiking, traveling, swimming, photography, and experimenting with AI-generated art.
+I also like to dabble in psychology and philosophy.

 ## One More Thing ...